comit-network/comit-js-sdk/README.md

 ---

 [COMIT](https://comit.network) is an open protocol facilitating cross-blockchain applications.
-With [COMIT](https://comit.network) you can for examples exchange Bitcoin for any Erc20 token directly with another person.
+For example, with [COMIT](https://comit.network) you can exchange Bitcoin for Ether or any ERC20 token directly with another person.

-This repository contains the Javascript software development kit (SDK) that wraps the communication with the [comit-network daemon](https://github.com/comit-network/comit-rs) for Javascript developers.
+This repository contains the Javascript software development kit (SDK) that wraps the communication with the [comit-network daemon](https://github.com/comit-network/comit-rs).

 If you wish to do an atomic swap on your machine or to integrate COMIT into an application (e.g. a DEX) please take a look at the [Getting Started section](https://comit.network/docs/getting-started/create-comit-app/) of the COMIT documentation.
 If you have any question please [reach out to the team in our Gitter chat](https://gitter.im/comit-network/community)!